Where and when are the preconvention regional conferences?

 |Membership Size||Allocation per Chapter|

 We are asking chapter leaders to choose whatever process you think is best to invite your members to participate.
-At-large registration, which will be open to all members, including organizing committees and YDSA chapters will be first come, first served and sent to all members by mid-January.
+Organizing committees and at-large member pre-registration is on a first come, first served basis via the link sent on January 18, 2019.
 At-large spots are allocated according to the number of organizing committees and the number of states for each regional conference.

 How long will registration remain open?